Semantic-Org/Semantic-UI/README.md

 npm install semantic-ui  # Use themes, import build/watch tasks into your own gulpfile.
 ```

+For details on how work with Semantic theming please [read our customization guide](http://learnsemantic.com/developing/customizing.html) on [LearnSemantic.com](http://learnsemantic.com/)

 **Additional Versions**

 Environment | Install Script | Repo